geraldselvino/GNSHTML5_RTCRecorder/README.md

 //this depends on your implementation but basically just get
 //the stream from the RTP/SRTP channels then pass that in the parameter

-mytranscriptionist.start(); //This will start the audio capture from the source stream
+myrtcrecorder.start(); //This will start the audio recording for the source stream

-mytranscriptionist.stop(); //This will stop the audio capture, decode then send to
+myrtcrecorder.stop(); //This will stop the audio recording
-                           //google speech for transcription.

-mytranscriptionist.onRecord = function(mediablob) {
+myrtcrecorder.onRecord = function(mediablob) {
     //This is the event handler that will be called once the recording is done.
     //Add your logic to make use of the media recording }